amarula/dyndesign/docs/documentation.md

 # End of method decoration from Ext.
 ```

-### Pipeline of dynamic decorators
+### Chain of dynamic decorators

-Multiple dynamic decorators are pipelined as the following:
+Multiple dynamic decorators are chained as the following:

 ``` py
 from dyndesign import decoratewith